WLeondike/responsivePortfolio/README.md

   <li>contact.html</li>
   </ul>

-We had to use some styling of our own, thus having a .css sheet to add a little of our own taste into our webpage.
+We had to use some styling of our own, thus having a .css sheet to add a little of our own taste into our web-page.

 The website was created by using many of bootstraps features including their .css sheet.